titouancreach/dotfiles/Readme.md

 ⚠️  Don't use it without taking a look to what's inside.
 To install, run `install.sh`.
 It will create symlinks to the right files.

+(I keep my original .vimrc as nvim.old, since I used it since school)

 ## Neovim

 Install xclip in order to make the '+' register to work